Frequently Asked Questions

 - What is the board pass rate for the TTUHSC PA program?

-The five-year first-time pass rate is 97% compared to the national average of 95%.
-For the Class of 2016 the first- time pass rate was 100% and 98% for Class of 2017.
-Please see the link on the program home page for the five-year first time taker summary report.
+The five-year first-time pass rate is 98% compared to the national average of 96%.
+For the Class of 2016 the first- time pass rate was 100%, 96% for the Class of 2017, and 98% for the Class of 2018.
+Please see the link on the program home page for the five-year first time taker summary report

 - What is the relationship between faculty and students like?